SaheemMaqbool/BlogAI/README.md

 Post anything you believe in — just keep it respectful and within the law.

-💡 _QuickBlog is built to be developer-friendly, easy to set up, and flexible enough to extend for your own projects._
+💡 _sahemBlog is built to be developer-friendly, easy to set up, and flexible enough to extend for your own projects._

 ## 📜 License